10 Pro Tips for a Captivating Presentation Design

 • Create a Conflict: Every good story has a conflict.
 Share the challenges you’ve faced.
 For instance, explain how you struggled to make your initial project fly, which sets the stage for your eventual success.

-• Provide a Resolution: This is where you showcase how you overcame those challenges.
+• Provide a Resolution: Here, showcase how you overcame those challenges.
 Share solutions, results, or valuable lessons learned.
 Remember to use data to reinforce your success.

 Using Visual Storytelling Techniques